gasolin/foxbox/README.md

 ```
 $ gaia_init.sh
+$ cd gaia
+$ make
 ```

-to clone gaia source code.
+'gaia_init.sh' script can help you clone gaia source code.
 Or you could use normal way to git clone [gaia](https://github.com/mozilla-b2g/gaia).
+Then you should able to compile gaia without any problem.

 If you need more support, read [wiki](https://github.com/gasolin/foxbox/wiki) for more instructions.